alshedivat/al-folio/_posts/2024-02-15-data-structures-algorithms.md

 - If you realize your solution might not work, let them know.
 You might need to go back to brainstorming.
 - Stick to the language conventions.
 For instance, in PEP8:
     - Functions are separated by two lines
-- Keep your code clean: avoid duplicate code and use helper functions.
+- Keep your code clean: avoid duplicate code, use helper functions, keep function and variable names understandable.
-- Time is limited, so don't write too many comments, ignore function typing, etc.
+- Time is limited, so you might want to cut corners, e.g., comments or function typing.
+However, let your stakeholder know!

 Once you have a working solution, revisit it:

+- Scan the code for mistakes.
+For instance, when working with arrays, index errors are common.
+- Compute the complexity of your code.
+This might hint at what could be improved.
+It might also highlight tradeoffs.
 - Identify redundant work
 - Identify overlapping and repeated computations.
 The algorithm might be sped up by memoization.